woooosang/pr-website/content/posts/dependency-injection.md

 ## Breaking the Code Coupling {#breaking-the-code-coupling}

-Prior to adopting the Dependency Injection pattern, "unit testing" the codebase was virtually impossible, mainly due to its external dependencies (e.g. Firebase Cloud Messaging client).
-Since all the dependencies were tightly coupled _within_ the function that made use of it, it was necessary to initialize all the third-party dependencies in order to test a small snippet of code that I wrote.
+Prior to adopting the Dependency Injection pattern, "unit testing" the codebase was virtually impossible, mainly due to its external dependencies (e.g. Firebase Cloud Messaging client), which had to be initialized solely to test a small snippet of newly written code.

 ## Enforcing The Repository Pattern {#enforcing-the-repository-pattern}

+Although the previous codebase vaguely followed the idea of the Repository Pattern, it failed to

 ```go
 type (